What Is Domestic Assault in Fridley, MN?

 Experienced Minnesota Assault Lawyers for All Domestic Cases

 A domestic assault conviction can carry consequences that follow a defendant for years to come.
 Even a simple assault conviction can result in the restriction of your gun ownership or parenting rights.
 An experienced defense attorney will be on your side and can advise you on the best possible method of resolving your case.
-Call (612) 440-4608 to schedule your free consultation with an experienced Minnesota criminal defense attorney.
+Call (612) 440-4608 to schedule your free consultation with an experienced Fridley, Minnesota criminal defense attorney.